 Each bottle is first emptied into a watering can.
-As the can fills up it's used to water our plants and small patches of grass.
-The bottles are put in the dishwasher and the caps are sanitized by hand.
+As the can fills up, it's used to water our plants and small patches of grass.
+The bottles and caps are put in the dishwasher and sanitized.
 Once the dishwasher is finished, the bottles are filled with filtered water and put in the refrigerator to cool down.
 When they're cold, they're transferred into the customer area of the refrigerator and they're ready for clients again.

-We still offer clients the option of plastic water bottles, but we've made a couple changes.
+We still offer clients the option of plastic water bottles, but we've made a couple of changes.

 - First, we've chosen a bottler that's as close as possible to minimize fuel used for shipping.

 - Second, we charge our clients for every plastic bottle as an "environmental impact fee," so they realize there are consequences to consuming fossil fuels.

 They can still get bottled water free, they just have to choose the environmentally better stainless steel option.

 Our customers love it because the water tastes great and the bottles stay cool through their entire workout.
 We love it because we're no longer burning fossil fuels or spending hundreds of dollars a month on plastic bottles.

 Our stainless steel bottles, dishwasher and filter, paid for themselves in 5 months.
 Now, as fuel prices go up and bottled water gets more and more expensive, we can rest assured that our prices and impact on the environment remain the same...zero.